 Where necessary, animals must receive preventative treatment by an appropriately competent person.

 The licence holder must register with a veterinarian with an appropriate level of experience in the health and welfare requirements of any animals specified in the licence and the contact details of that veterinarian must be readily available to all staff on the premises used for the licensable activity.
+Specialist raptor vets are few and far between in the UK – registration with a local vet who is willing to contact and take advice from a specialist overcomes this difficulty

 Guidance